rthrash/modAI/Writerside/topics/Supported-Providers.md

 # Supported Providers

+### Executing AI requests
 <warning id="key-warning">
-    Your keys will be exposed to manager users over network requests, so it is recommended to use a site-specific key that can be easily revoked.
+    By default your keys will be exposed to manager users over network requests, so it is recommended to use a site-specific key that can be easily revoked.
 </warning>

+Enabling system setting `modai.api.execute_on_server` will move the execution to the server side, hiding the network traffic.

+It can be enabled per service using `modai.api.{service}.execute_on_server}` format, for example, to enable this only for chatgpt, the setting would be: `modai.api.chatgpt.execute_on_server`.

 ## ChatGPT (OpenAI)